Shower Won’t Stop Running: Causes and Fixes

 5. Pull off the U-shaped cartridge from the valve body using a pair of pliers.

-6. Carefully slide the small spacer washer off the shaft then set it aside.
+6. Carefully slide the small spacer washer off the shaft, then set it aside.

 7. Check the packaging of the new cartridge for a nut-like tool in white color.
 This tool should be slipped over the shaft to interlock with the old cartridge.
 Holding this toll with pliers, turn it in back-and-forth motions until the cartridge is released from the valve body.
-Remove the tool using a pair of pliers then use the pliers to grasp the cartridge and pull it out of the valve body.
+Remove the tool using a pair of pliers, then use the pliers to grasp the cartridge and pull it out of the valve body.

-10. Reinstall all other pieces including the faucet knob in the order in which you removed them.
+10. Reinstall all other pieces, including the faucet knob, in the order in which you removed them.

-Test the integrity of the new cartridge by turning on the mains then checking if there are leaks when you turn off the knob.
-With Moen shower heads such as Moen Magnetix being quite popular, this procedure will help you keep them working for longer.
+Test the integrity of the new cartridge by turning on the mains and then checking if there are leaks when you turn off the knob.
+With Moen shower heads such as Moen Magnetix being quite popular, this procedure will help you keep them working longer.

 Leave a Comment